TumblThreeApp/TumblThree-wiki/How-to-use-the-Application.md

 * Key Mappings:
   * double click on a blog adds it to the queue
   * drag and drop of blogs from the manager (left side) to the queue.
-  * space -- start crawl
+  * space -- start download
-  * ctrl-space -- pause crawl
+  * ctrl-space -- pause download
-  * shift-space -- stop crawl
+  * shift-space -- stop download
   * del -- remove blog from queuelist
   * shift-del -- remove blog from blogmanager.
   * ctrl-shift-g -- manually trigger the garbage collection